 Is self-care really important?

-Our self-care habits (or lack thereof) have a huge impact on our well-being, but it can be hard to prioritize taking care of ourselves if we’re busy taking care of others.
+Our self-care habits (or lack thereof) significantly impact our well-being, but it can be hard to prioritize taking care of ourselves if we’re busy taking care of others.
 If you’re often working late into the night or don’t give yourself enough time to rest each day, you may be sacrificing your mental health in favor of productivity.
 To avoid burnout, try making self-care more important than work—in a healthy way.
 Instead of saying yes to every project that comes your way, try setting realistic boundaries for yourself so you can stay healthy both mentally and physically.

 Are there misconceptions about self-care?